tianocore/edk2-pytool-library/readme.md

 ### Contributors

-Contributor documentation is located at ```docs/contributor/``` and is documentation for contributing to the edk2-pytool-extensions repository.
+Contributor documentation is located at ```docs/contributor/``` and contains instructions for:

+* Setting up a development and testing environment
+* How edk2pytools is versioned and published
+* Contributing to the edk2-pytool-extensions repository

 [codecov]: https://codecov.io/gh/tianocore/edk2-pytool-library/branch/master/graph/badge.svg
 [_codecov]: https://codecov.io/gh/tianocore/edk2-pytool-extensions/